teameventomatic/Eventomatic_krish/README.md

 # Eventomatic_krish
-Just Replace File with these Files and change the according to your PC
+Just Replace File with these Files and change the Path of Screenshots according to your PC